-Construction activities will generally include installing signage, placement of erosion control (orange fencing, straw), vegetation and tree removal, temporary striping/lane shifts, signal adjustments, third-party utility relocation (Ziply Telecom), sidewalk and roadway demolition, retaining wall construction, and new sidewalk construction.
+Construction activities will generally include installing signage, placement of erosion control (orange fencing, straw), temporary striping/lane shifts, signal adjustments, third-party utility relocation (Ziply Telecom), sidewalk and roadway demolition, retaining wall construction, and new sidewalk construction.

 Construction will occur primarily on weekdays during daytime hours but may include nighttime and weekend work when necessary.
 Nighttime and weekend full closures could occur during construction with detours and potential delays.

 During construction, traffic conditions are expected to remain similar to existing conditions during the most congested times of the day, although some short-term delays may occur.
 Residents and commuters may experience noise, vibration, dust, debris, crosswalk and sidewalk closures, lane and shoulder closures, restricted turn movements, and detours for pedestrians and bicyclists.
 Nearby driveways and other access points to neighborhoods and businesses will remain open throughout construction.